cho-regin/yabe/Docs/README.txt

 			Devices are by default displayed according to the network structure.
 			A "User" configurable view can also be added with hierachical Folders.
 			This is done using three parameters in the settings GUI section.
 			"Device Mode View" can change the mode.
-"Not Affected name" is the intial name of the folder where unknown devices are placed.
+"Not Affected" is the intial name of the folder where unknown devices are placed.
+If the name is changed to blank, it will be hidden (for a well-known network).
 			"Device Class Structure" describe the hierarchy to use such as :
 			HVAC(3,9);Lighting(9,23);Building(HVAC,Lighting,40,27)
 			HVAC, Lighting, ... are folders.
 When device 9 is discovered, it is